facundoolano/feedi/README.md

     make feeds-load feeds-sync

 Otherwise, you can manually add sources by clicking the `+ Add Feed` button or navigating to `http://localhost:5000/feeds/new`.
-When you first add a feed, the app  will fetch its most recent articles, then it will check periodically (every 30 minutes [by default](https://github.com/facundoolano/feedi/blob/15add28488c5800eef2dbcb43adf1355da9133c3/feedi/config/default.py#L5)) for new content.
+When you first add a feed, the app  will fetch its most recent articles, then it will check periodically for new content (every 30 minutes [by default](https://github.com/facundoolano/feedi/blob/15add28488c5800eef2dbcb43adf1355da9133c3/feedi/config/default.py#L5)) .

-You can also import a collection of feeds from an OPML or CSV file, see [below](#bulk-importexport-feeds-from-csv-and-opml-files).
+You can also import a collection of feeds from an [OPML or CSV file]((#bulk-importexport-feeds-from-csv-and-opml-files)).

 ### Browsing the feed
 - feed metaphor